 Telephone: (310) 206-1430

-Deeply influenced by the pianist, composer, chamber musician and teacher Jean-Claude Pennetier, Mr. Sutre was attracted to chamber music early in his career.
-In 1986, he founded the Trio Wanderer; ten years later he joined the Ysaye Quartet.
-His vast repertoire of over 400 works features all the string chamber works of Beethoven, Brahms, Schumann and Ravel, and all 68 Haydn quartets.
-His collaborators have included his wife Kyunghee Kim-Sutre, Elisabeth Leonskaja, Nelson Freire, Pascal Rogé, Nicolas Angelich, Jean-Claude Pennetier, Leonidas Kavakos, Michaela Martin, Michel Portal, Paul Meyer, Wolfgang Meyer, Yo-Yo Ma, Kim Kashkashian, Roland Pidoux, Antonio Lysy, Movses Pogossian, Renaud & Gauthier Capuçon.
+Mr. Sutre was attracted to chamber music early in his career.
+In 1986, he founded the Trio Wanderer; ten years later he became the first violinist of the Ysaÿe Quartet until their farewell concert in 2014 in Paris.
+His vast repertoire of over 500 works features all the string chamber music of Beethoven, Brahms, Schumann and all 68 Haydn quartets.
+With his wife Kyunghee Kim-Sutre, he forms a violin and harp duo; they frequently commission new works from composers like Eric Tanguy, David Lefkowitz and Paul Yeon Lee.

 His recordings for Sony Classical, Decca, Harmonia Mundi, Naïve, Aeon, and Ysaÿe Records have received the highest distinctions in France and internationally.
-These recordings include the complete quartets and quintets of Gabriel Fauré with pianist Pascal Rogé, André Boucourechliev's string quartet, Haydn's Last Seven Words of Christ (with Michel Serres's unpublished texts) and Bruch's Double Concerto with the Orchestre de Bretagne.
 His live recording of the complete duets of Haydn and Mozart with violist Miguel da Silva has been hailed by critics as definitive.

-Guillaume Sutre began his studies in Douai, France; he entered the Conservatoire National Supérieur de Musique de Paris at age 14.
-As a student of Gérard Poulet and Jean-Claude Pennetier, he was awarded first prize in both violin and chamber music.
+Guillaume Sutre began his studies in Douai, France; he then entered the Conservatoire National Supérieur de Musique de Paris at age fourteen with Gérard Poulet and Jean-Claude Pennetier.
 After finishing his studies in France, he attended Indiana University at Bloomington to study with Josef Gingold, Franco Gulli, Menahem Pressler and Janos Starker.
 He subsequently studied in Cologne with the Amadeus Quartet.